danbartlett-twilio/SendGrid-Inbound-Parse-Plus-AI-Processing/Part-2-Process-Inbound-Emails-with-AI/Process-Inbound-Email/README.md

 ### 1. Configure AWS Bedrock

+You can use whatever model you like.
+We chose `anthropic.claude-3-haiku-20240307-v1:0` because it can handle attachments.
+You could certainly choose one model to analyze the text of the inbound emails and another to analyze attachments.
+Model choice should reflect your business requirements and factor in functionality, performance, and cost.

 1. **Enable Bedrock Access**:
    - Navigate to AWS Bedrock console
    - Request access to Claude models (anthropic.claude-3-haiku-20240307-v1:0)